kevinbackhouse/exiv2-team/book/IMaEA.md

 Everything is treated as urgent.
 All their reports are assigned very high levels of vulnerability.
 In short, those people are a pain in the butt and waste enormous amounts of Team Exiv2 engineering resources.

 As the fuzzing police maintain their own CVE data base, the number and frequency of security issues is tracked and published.
 Their mission in life is negative.
-I don't have a good word to say about those peple.
+I don't have a good word to say about those people.

 [TOC](#TOC)
 <div id="11"/>